RedditRecs

 Reddit Icon

-Relative_Challenger • about 1 month ago
+Relative_Challenger • 3 months ago

 The HR tracking on my pacer pro works good enough that I now only bother wearing my H10 when rowing or cycling because of the wrist movement/position.